SkiFire13/lcd-presentation/main.typ

 ]

 #slide(title: "Lifetimes")[
-  - Needed to enforce borrowing

-  - Track the scope in which access is granted
+  - Track the *scope* in which access is granted

-  - Can be used by library code to enforce restrictions
+  - Functions can use them to enforce restrictions

   - Special lifetime `'static` lasts until the process stops ]

 #slide(title: [ `Send` and `Sync` ])[
-  - Traits automatically implemented based on fields
+  - Traits automatically implemented

-  - `Send` allows moving a value to a different thread
+  - `Send` allows *moving* a value to a different thread

-  - `Sync` allows sharing a value between different threads ]
+  - `Sync` allows *sharing* a value between different threads ]

 #new-section("Standard Library")